Administrative Assistant and Operations Coordinator

 Andrés Felipe Rivera

-Clara provides economic and political data to support OCCORD’s projects and organizing, and also manages OCCORD's foundation grants.
-Prior to joining OCCORD, Clara worked in land use planning and housing with public and nonprofit organizations in Northern California.
-She has a Master's degree in City and Regional Planning from the University of North Carolina-Chapel Hill.
+Clara joined OCCORD in 2012.
+She oversees the policy and research program and also manages the organization’s foundation grants.
+Prior to OCCORD, she worked in nonprofit housing and economic development in Northern California.
+She has a Masters of City and Regional Planning from the University of North Carolina, Chapel Hill, and is pursuing a Ph.D. at UC-Berkeley.

 Syed’s advocacy and activism is rooted in the principle that every person deserves respect and equal opportunity and that change does not come from top-down, but rather bottom-up.
 One of his core value is to work together in alliances and coalitions for the common and the greater good.